-Relations between American Indian Tribes and Great Sand Dunes National Park to-government relationships.
+The National Park Service and tribes culturally affiliated with Great Sand Dunes maintain positive, productive, government-to-government relationships.
 Park managers and staff respect the viewpoints and needs of the tribes, promptly address any conflicts that occur, and consider American Indian values in park management and operation.
-Traditional ethnographic needs and uses are understood, and those uses that are consistent with protection of park resources and values are allowed to occur.
+Traditional ethnographic needs and uses are understood,